alexanderghose/charlotte-holmes-wiki/README.md

 # charlotte-holmes-wiki

-Wiki for my work of fiction: Charlotte Holmes
+Wiki for  novel i'm writing based in 1925 Paris about Charlotte Holmes, the daughter of Irene Adler, and goddaughter of Sherlock Holmes.